pb4git/Fall-Challenge-2020/README.md

 Winner of the Codingame challenge - November 2020

-Link to the contest rules: (to be updated)
-Link to the leaderboard: https://www.codingame.com/contests/fall-challenge-2020/leaderboard/global
+Link to the contest rules: https://www.codingame.com/multiplayer/bot-programming/fall-challenge-2020 Link to the leaderboard: https://www.codingame.com/contests/fall-challenge-2020/leaderboard/global

 # Introduction
+As usual, many thanks to the Codingame team for organizing this contest!
+I loved the rules at first sight, and seeing there were more than 7k participants I was not alone!

-Straight to the point: as for many other participants, my AI mainly uses Beam Search to find long sequences of moves that score many points.
+Straight to the point: as for many other contestants, my AI mainly uses Beam Search to find long sequences of moves that score many points.

 Towards the end of the contest I added special code for two phases of the game where opponent interaction is important *and manageable*: the early-game and the end-game.

 In order to keep things short, this post will concentrate on the *little things* that I believe made my AI better than others.

 Over the duration of the contest, I made heavy use of a local arena to evaluate candidate improvements.
 When the information is available, the effect of improvements will be evaluated in terms of ELO score. +10 ELO is equivalent to a change from 50% winrate to 51.4% winrate. +100 ELO is equivalent to 50% -> 64% winrate.

+Over the last 5 days of the contest, I was able to find approximately +200 ELO worth of improvements to my code.
+Some of it in big features, a lot of it in parameter tweaking...
+There was a relatively good (as far as I can tell...) correlation between local improvements and online improvements.

 # Early-game: Draft phase
 Three possibilities were considered for the draft phase.